Kapil2703/Angular_FireBase/README.md

 ## It should be

 npm --prefix \"\$RESOURCE_DIR\" run
+Re-Run `firebase deploy`

-## Fiinal outout will show the published URL as below :
+## Once sucessfull, Final outout will show the published URL as below :

 Project Console: https://console.firebase.google.com/project/my-angular-project-1bde8/overview
 Hosting URL: https://my-angular-project-1bde8.firebaseapp.com

-## Hit and open the app, we are done :)
+## Hit and open the app and it site if open then we are done :)

 ## #####\***\*\*\*\***NOTE\***\*\*\*\*\***########